Raph-09/My-Datascience-PortFolio/README.md

 # Name: A. Raphael Akpan
-# About: I am a Data scientist and a blogger.
+# About: I am a datascientist and a blogger.
 ## Experience: I have 1 year of Internship Experience in the Analytics Industry, and below are the list of projects I have done: